 You don’t have to incorporate grains and a milk/alternative at every single meal, but generally it’s a good idea to include about 2-4 servings of grains and 1-2 servings of milk/alternatives per day, depending on their age (keep in mind that breast-milk or formula should not be replaced by cow’s milk until after 12 months of age).

 If you’re following the BLW approach, examples of healthy grains to serve might be strips of whole-grain toast (I like using Ezekial bread since it’s lower in sodium than your typical bread), pita, oatmeal, quinoa, pasta, barley, and so on.
-For milk and alternatives, you could serve full-fat Greek yogurt, cheese or milk incorporated into various recipes such as homemade mac and cheese or broccoli cheddar quinoa cups.

 Here is what one serving looks like: